AAFA Affirms Public Health Value of Vaccines as Nearly Everyone Is High Risk or Lives in Community with High Risk Individuals

 Washington, DC, Jan.
 08, 2026 (GLOBE NEWSWIRE) -- On January 5, 2026, under Health and Human Services Secretary Kennedy’s leadership, the Centers for Disease Control and Prevention (CDC) released changes to America’s longstanding vaccination recommendation schedule.
-The main changes narrow recommendations for vaccination against influenza for all individuals, as well as for meningococcal disease, rotavirus, hepatitis B, and hepatitis A vaccination for children.
+The main changes narrow recommendations for vaccination against influenza, RSV, and COVID, as well as for meningococcal disease, rotavirus, hepatitis B, and hepatitis A vaccination for children.

 These changes were not made based on any data demonstrating a safety or efficacy concern for the former vaccine recommendations.
 The changes may lead to confusion, reduced vaccination rates, and increased illness and death.